44 Jobs OpenAI Uses to Measure AI Capability

 2) Because jobs are bundles of tasks, and AI tends to land on “task slices” first

-OpenAI is careful to state (in effect) that most occupations aren’t instantly “automated”; rather, AI often takes on repeatable, well-specified subtasks, freeing humans for judgment-heavy work.
+OpenAI is careful to state (in effect) that most occupations aren't instantly “automated”; rather, AI often takes on repetitive tasks and repeatable, well-specified subtasks, enabling automation and freeing humans for judgment-heavy work.
 (OpenAI)

 That framing is strategically important: